bzuev/eslint-fsd-plugin/README.md

-# eslint-plugin-babun4ek-fsd-plugin
+# 🎯 Eslint plugin based on FSD

-This is an eslint-plugin to check for paths paths according to the methodology FSD.
+An ESLint plugin designed to enforce path conventions based on the Feature-Sliced Design (FSD) methodology.

-## Installation
+## 📦 Installation

-You'll first need to install [ESLint](https://eslint.org/):
+First, ensure you have [ESLint](https://eslint.org/) installed:

 ```sh
 npm i eslint --save-dev
 ```

-Next, install `eslint-plugin-babun4ek-fsd-plugin`:
+Then, install the `eslint-plugin-babun4ek-fsd-plugin` package:

 ```sh
 npm install eslint-plugin-babun4ek-fsd-plugin --save-dev
 ```

-## Usage
+## ⚙️ Configuration

-Add `eslint-plugin-babun4ek-fsd-plugin` to the plugins section of your `.eslintrc` configuration file.
-You can omit the `eslint-plugin-` prefix:
+Add `babun4ek-fsd-plugin` to the `plugins` section of your `.eslintrc` file:

 ```json
 {